 Management Ownership.
-To the knowledge of the Fund's management, as of October 20, 2020, the Directors and officers of the Fund beneficially owned, as a group, less than 3% of the shares of the Fund's common and less than 1% of the shares of the Fund's preferred stock.
-The following table sets forth the aggregate dollar range of equity securities in the Fund that is owned by each Director, nominee for Director and officer as of October 20, 2020.
+To the knowledge of the Fund's management, as of October 13, 2021, the Directors and officers of the Fund beneficially owned, as a group, less than 2% of the shares of the Fund's common stock.
+The following table sets forth the aggregate dollar range of equity securities in the Fund that is owned by each Director, nominee for Director and officer as of October 13, 2021.
 The information as to beneficial ownership is based on statements furnished to the Fund by each Director, nominee for Director and principal officer: